Preparation of your Thesis

 Binding

 - There are two options for binding theses if a print copy is desired.
-Please refer the submission checklist for these options.
+Please refer to the submission checklist for these options.